 A short distance outside the town of My Tho, this place offers a total of four rooms.
 Here Oanh and her family welcome guests to a tranquil homestay in the midst of a lush green garden full of tropical fruit trees.
 What makes this place special is the host’s warmth and willingness to help guests organize their stay and plan trips that will show them the most charming corners of the area.

-Just a short ride beyond My Tho and its many visitors, you will find quiet Ben Tre, a picturesque province that has not yet been discovered by the crowds.
+Just a short ride beyond My Tho and its many visitors, you will find quiet Ben Tre, a picturesque province that is not popular among the crowds.
 Stay here for a few days and let this area’s languid pace inspire you to slow down and take in the wonderful natural surroundings full of tropical flowers and dense green foliage along tranquil waterways.

 Ben Tre Riverside Resort

 Looking to spoil yourself on this trip?
 Then book a room at the Ben Tre Riverside Resort.
-Located right on the banks of the river, this resort is a great place to go to escape the hustle and bustle of Vietnam’s noisy cities and their armies of motorbikes.
+Located right on the banks of the river, this resort is a great place to escape the bustle of Vietnam’s noisy cities and their motorbikes.
 Since it’s not far from the city center and all the busy markets, it’s great that the hotel offers guests free bicycles to tour the area.

 For a guide, ask the hotel staff and they will gladly recommend someone to show you around.
 In the evening, enjoy a cocktail on the terrace and watch as the setting sun colors the riverbanks in various shades of red and gold.